2808118/Resources/README.md

 * Mathematics for Human Flourishing by Francis Su
 * On Course by James M. Lang
 * Teaching What You Don’t Know by Therese Huston
+* The Seven Pillars of Statistical Wisdom by Stigler

 ## Blogs
 * [Statisticians React to the News](https://blog.isi-web.org/react/)